Aldrin-ai/form-builder-documentation/definition/form-repeater.md

 ### Form Title Fields

 ### Form Title
+The title of the form being used.
 ### Default Form Title

 ### Add Item Button Label
+The label for the button that will add items
 ### Remove Item Button Label
+The label for the button that will remove items.
 ### Hide Add Button
 The user will not be able use or see the Add button
 ### Hide Remove Button